: Unidentified Man: Roger that, good copy (unintelligible) Romeo...

-Private First Class WILLIAM HUNT (U.S. Army): It's going to be a totally different fight.
+WILLIAM HUNT: It's going to be a totally different fight.
 You know, it's not going to be anything like Iraq.

 BOWMAN: That's because the top commander in Afghanistan, General Stanley McChrystal, wants the soldiers to protect the population, not hunt for insurgents.